Webtoon: Market

+Webtoon is also pursuing an international diversification strategy to grow its market in Asia and around the world.

+As of September 2023, NAVER Webtoon had grown to 180 million monthly active users (MAUs) worldwide.

 Outside of South Korea

 The webtoon format has also expanded to other countries with many different distributors offering original and translated webtoons for users to read as well as offering platforms for anyone to upload their own webtoons.

 Mainland China and Taiwan

 In mainland China and Taiwan, webtoons along with web manhua have seen an increase in production and popularity since they are rarely published and just like in South Korea, have resulted in a resurgence and interest in the manhua industry as more content is consumed digitally.
 Almost all of the big webtoon portals in China are offered by the big internet companies in the country while in Taiwan the bigger webtoon publishers outside of the country like Comico, Toomics, and Webtoon are more popular since their services are available there.

 Japan

 Webtoons in Japan were slow to catch on as well as in other countries mainly due to the traditional manga industry still being the main way in which manga gets released and published.
 Even web manga, which have seen a recent rise in popularity, are often in black-and-white instead of color, as is common in their Korean and Chinese counterparts, despite being released digitally.
 Despite this, there have been some strides to penetrate the Japanese market and slowly more mangaka are trying out the webtoon format to release their titles.
 Lezhin, Comico, Naver, Line, and Kakao offer webtoon portals with translated works for Japanese readers.
 Comico, one of the biggest webtoon publishers in the world, was created by the Japanese subsidiary of NHN Entertainment, NHN Japan.
 To date, there are only two webtoon portals that offer original Japanese webtoons, Comico and Naver (under the name XOY 2017–2018 to 2019).
 All XOY webtoons have been integrated onto Line Manga a Japanese Manga service while XOY was up until its demise in January 2019.
 Kakao has also had success in the Japanese market by offering both licensed manga and translated Korean webtoons with their service, Piccoma.
 This has been credited to the webtoon pay model that the service implements where some chapters are offered for free for a short period of time.
 Kakao Japan has announced that it will start offering original Japanese, Korean, and Chinese webtoons for Piccoma in the Summer of 2018.
 2021 saw a great deal of tracking for webtoon in Japan with investment from traditional Japanese manga publishers like Shueisha and Shogakukan.
 CELSYS announced on that they will support webtoon in their CLIP STUDIO READER platform from February 2022.